RTcmix/rtcmix.github.io/reference/instruments/VOCODE3.md

 p13 | hold | 0: normal, 1: modulator is disengaged and has no further effect on the carrier | yes | yes | default: 0
 p14 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0.5 |

-   p3 (amplitude), p8 (modulator center freq transposition), p9 (carrier center freq transposition), p10 (modulator filter Q), p11 (carrier filter Q), p12 (filter response time), p13 (hold) and p14 (pan) can receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   p4 (modulator center frequencies), p5 (carrier center frequencies), p6 (if used, modulator to carrier filter band mapping) and p7 (if used, carrier amplitude scaling) should be references to pfield table-handles.

 Author:  John Gibson, 6/3/02